SumoSumir/quartz/content/notes/security/Content-Security-Policy.md

 ##### 3. Always think twice when adding '*' to a CSP regex:
 - The sources used in CSP must be precisely defined.
 Eg if you're accepting a legitimate javascript file from a CDN such as cdn.js, your source should not be cdn.js/* .
 This is problematic as many public cdn’s allow users to host their own javascript libraries.
 So an attacker could take advantage of the lax regex and call cdn.js/their-malicious.js. <br>

-### <code>Avoid 'unsafe-eval'/'unsafe-inline'/'unsafe-hashes' </code><br>
-Using these in any directive is a HUGE risk and must be avoided.
-Instead move inline scripts into separate javascript files or use a [nonce/hash value](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html#hashes)

 ## Recommendation:
 If Content Security Policy is not already present - implement it immediately.
 Content Security Policy can be set either in the response header or in the html's meta tag, the prior being given a higher priority. <br>